 Instead, what makes participation in trade shows effective is all the work that happens beforehand — researching relevant trade contacts, setting up meetings, developing an effective pitch.
 Having the actual product, experience and destination positioning goods to deliver also helps.
 All this is not as sexy or as fun as creating a fancy stand.
 Positioning, meeting preparation and execution — often over a long arc — is how real tourism business and deals get done.

 6) Big Branding Campaigns

 Branding and positioning is important, but there exists a rampant temptation to think branding is about design elements and logos when it’s first about substance and identity.
-In tourism development, quick and dirty branding work in line with market demands and trends can be done in conjunction and parallel to other work (e.g., product development, capacity training) — provided it’s done by someone who knows what they are doing.
+In tourism development, quick and dirty branding work in line with market demands and trends can be done in conjunction and parallel to other work (e.g., destination strategy, product development, capacity building) — provided it’s done by someone who knows what they are doing.